The minimum standard for academic good standing at Indiana University East is a cumulative grade point average (GPA) of 2.0, or a C average.

 - Rank within the highest 10% of the graduating class of their respective school,

-- Must have completed a minimum of 60 credit hours at Indiana University, and
+- Have completed a minimum of 60 credit hours at Indiana University, and

-- Must meet the IU cumulative GPA criteria outlined below
+- Meet the IU cumulative GPA criteria outlined below:

-Candidates who are awarded honors in general scholarship are distinguished by crimson and cream fourrageres, which are looped cords worn from the left shoulder during the commencement exercise.
+Candidates who are awarded academic distinction in general scholarship are distinguished by crimson and cream fourrageres, which are looped cords worn from the left shoulder during the commencement exercise.
 Fourrageres with crimson and cream cords indicate "highest distinction;" those with all cream cords indicate "high distinction;" and those with all crimson cords indicate "distinction."
-Honors are awarded by vote of the various faculties, and the fourrageres are provided by the university.
-The appropriate recognition is recorded on the individual's diploma as a permanent testimonial of achievement.
+Academic distinction is approved by the respective School Deans, and the cords are provided by the University.
+Academic distinction is recorded on the individual's diploma as a permanent testimonial of achievement.

-A student whose cumulative grade point average at the beginning of a semester is below 2.00 will be placed on academic probation.
-The student will remain on academic probation until their cumulative grade point average is 2.00 or above.
+A student whose semester grade point average at the end of a semester is below 2.00 will be placed on academic probation.
+The student will remain on academic probation until both their semester and cumulative grade point average is 2.00 or above for two consecutive semesters.